Aga Khan Development Network: Partners

 The AKDN partners with like-minded institutions in the design, implementation, and funding of innovative development projects.
-Partners included governments of many nations: Afghanistan, Australia, Canada, Côte d'Ivoire, Czech Republic, Denmark, Democratic Republic of Congo, Egypt, in Europe, Finland, France, Germany, Greece, India, Japan, Kenya, Kazakhstan, Kyrgyz Republic, Malaysia, Mali, Mozambique, Netherlands, New Zealand, Norway, Pakistan, Portugal, Spain, Sweden, Switzerland, Syria, Tajikistan, Tanzania, Zanzibar, Uganda, United Kingdom, Bangladesh and many governmental agencies in the United States.
+Partners included governments of many nations: Afghanistan, Australia, Bangladesh, Canada, Côte d'Ivoire, Czech Republic, Democratic Republic of the Congo, Denmark, Egypt, Finland, France, Germany, Greece, India, Japan, Kazakhstan, Kenya, Kyrgyzstan, Malaysia, Mali, Mozambique, Netherlands, New Zealand, Norway, Pakistan, Portugal, Spain, Sweden, Switzerland, Syria, Tajikistan, Tanzania, Zanzibar, Uganda, United Kingdom, and the United States.

-The AKDN is one of the first Global Alliance Founding Partners, that will be providing funding for the Earthshot Prize, launched in October 2020 by Prince William in partnership with Sir David Attenborough through The Royal Foundation.
+The AKDN is one of the first Global Alliance Founding Partners, that provides funding for the Earthshot Prize, launched in October 2020 by Prince William in partnership with Sir David Attenborough through The Royal Foundation.
 Between 2021 and 2030, five prizes of £1 million will be awarded annually to recipients who identify solutions to global environmental problems.